-CONFIRMATION The bishop normally visits the Local Pastoral Area each year in the early summer to administer Confirmation.
-A substantial amount of time is needed for the preparation programme, so Confirmation candidates (Year 9 or above) or their parents should contact Father Chris or Julie Hindmarch as soon as possible after the announcement appears in the parish newsletter early in the year.
+CONFIRMATION The bishop normally visits the Local Pastoral Area each year in early summer to offer the Sacrament of Confirmation.
+A substantial amount of time is needed for the preparation programme, so Confirmation candidates (Year 9 or above) or their parents should contact Father Louis or Julie Hindmarch as soon as possible after the announcement appears in the parish newsletter early in the year.
 St James' School will also publicise the date once it is known, though the preparation takes place in the parish, with the help of a team of catechists.

 FIRST HOLY COMMUNION The preparation for First Communion for Year 3 children takes place in Cheadle Catholic Junior School, with support from the parishes and of course from parents themselves, who will have meetings at their parish to help them help their children.
 Children who do not attend Cheadle Catholic Junior School can be prepared for the Communion (and before that for First Forgiveness).

 MARRIAGE Father Louis will be delighted to discuss a proposed wedding with engaged couples.
 Normally at least 6 months notice is required of a wedding.
 The preparation takes time in order to fulfil both civil and church laws.
 Please don't arrange an irrevocable date with a chosen reception venue without first checking with the church!

 HOLY ORDERS If you are considering the Priesthood or another Religious Life as a vocation then contact Fr.
 Jonathan Mitchell (e-mail: firstname.lastname@example.org. ) If you are considering the Permanent Diaconate as your vocation then please speak to Fr Geoffrey O'Grady at St Ambrose, Stockport.
 (E-mail: email@example.com. ) Or begin by having a word with Father Louis.